-From the Versace flagship store in Florence and the Dolce & Gabbana space in the Miami Design District to the boutique Ashida Midosuji and the Fendi Avenue Montaigne (Paris), Gwenael Nicolas studio’s features a with a range of bespoke design projects spread across the world!
+From the Versace flagship store in Florence and the Dolce & Gabbana space in the Miami Design District to the boutique Ashida Midosuji and the Fendi Avenue Montaigne (Paris), Gwenael Nicolas studio’s features a range of bespoke design projects spread across the world!
 Each project design is like a perfume with the first, the second and the third note.
-At first, the design seems cool and abstract, but when you interact with it, “surprise” something unexpected happens, a smile appears on your lips and finally the more you use it the more you feel attached to it.
+At first, the design seems cool and abstract, but when you interact with it, “surprise” something unexpected happens, a smile appears on your lips and finally, the more you use it the more you feel attached to it.

 Ranging from private restaurants, offices, retail and commercial spaces, to hospitality, restaurants, cafes, clinics and banquets, the Hashimoto Yukio has a very diverse project portfolio.
-His philosophy focuses on designing ambience instead of the material, that allows him to create timeless and harmonious yet quite minimalistic interiors, where the finest details are brought to our attention by a subtle play of light.
+His philosophy focuses on designing ambience instead of the material, which allows him to create timeless and harmonious yet quite minimalistic interiors, where the finest details are brought to our attention by a subtle play of light.

 Hashimoto has won many prizes, including the Na-shop Lighting Contest Award (Excellence Prize), the JCD Award (Excellence Prize), and the IIDA Award for Excellence.
 He is currently a Lecturer at Showa Women’s University and Aichi University of the Arts.
-He is also the author of LED to magewappa: shinkasuru dentō dezain (Rikuyo-Sha Publishing).
+He is also the author of the LED to magewappa: shinkasuru dentō dezain (Rikuyo-Sha Publishing).

 Interior Designer and Representative director of Casappo & Associates, Kanji Ueki was born in Tokyo in 1945.
-After graduating from Keio University in Tokyo, Ueki went to Italy where he worked at RINASCENTE Department Design section in Milan.
+After graduating from Keio University in Tokyo, Ueki went to Italy where he worked at the RINASCENTE Department Design section in Milan.

 In 1971 he started working for Aldo Jacober Architect Studio in Milan, but in 1975 he moved to his homeland and established the top design office Casappo & Associates in Tokyo.
 His remarkably simple yet striking design style transcends the Asian minimalist vibe most clients search for.
 From all the accolades the designer has won over the years, the highlight the 2003 Industrial Design Excellence Award for his work on an Apple Store.

 Koichi Futatsumata was born in Kagoshima, Japan.
-After graduating from the Department of Engineering and Architecture at Kyushu Industrial University, Futatsumata set up design unit “CASE-REAL” and started his incredible professional career as an interior designer.
+After graduating from the Department of Engineering and Architecture at Kyushu Industrial University, Futatsumata set up a design unit “CASE-REAL” and started his incredible professional career as an interior designer.